xlladdins/xll/docs/Excel4MacrosQ-S.md

 All arguments except dialogtitle\_text correspond to options and settings in the Start Show dialog box.

-Initialslide\_num    is a number from 1 to the number of slides in the slide show and specifies which slide to display first.
+Initialslide\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to the number of slides in the slide show and specifies which slide to display first.
 If omitted, it is assumed to be 1.

-Repeat\_logical    is a logical value specifying whether to repeat or end the slide show after displaying the last slide.
+Repeat\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to repeat or end the slide show after displaying the last slide.
 If repeat\_logical is TRUE, the slide show repeats; if FALSE or omitted, the slide show ends.

-Dialogtitle\_text    is text enclosed in quotation marks that specifies the title of the dialog boxes displayed during the slide show.
+Dialogtitle\_text&nbsp;&nbsp;&nbsp;&nbsp;is text enclosed in quotation marks that specifies the title of the dialog boxes displayed during the slide show.
 If dialogtitle\_text is omitted, it is assumed to be "Slide Show".

-Allownav\_logical    is a logical value specifying whether to enable or disable navigational keys (arrow keys, PAGE UP, PAGE DOWN, and so on) or the mouse during the slide show.
+Allownav\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to enable or disable navigational keys (arrow keys, PAGE UP, PAGE DOWN, and so on) or the mouse during the slide show.
 If allownav\_logical is TRUE or omitted, you can press navigational keys or use the mouse to move between slides; if FALSE, all movement is controlled by the slide show sheet settings.

-Allowcontrol\_logical    is a logical value specifying whether to enable or disable the Slide Show Options dialog box during the slide show.
+Allowcontrol\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to enable or disable the Slide Show Options dialog box during the slide show.
 If allowcontrol\_logical is TRUE or omitted, you can press ESC to interrupt the slide show and display the dialog box; if FALSE, pressing ESC stops the slide show but does not display the dialog box.

-**Tip   **If you want to display the last slide in a show but don't know its number, use SLIDE.GET(1) as the initialslide\_num argument.
+**Tip&nbsp;&nbsp;&nbsp;**If you want to display the last slide in a show but don't know its number, use SLIDE.GET(1) as the initialslide\_num argument.

 **Remarks**